10up/classifai/README.md

 - Click `Manage` in the left hand menu, then `Show credentials` on the Manage page and copy the `API Key` value.

 #### 4. Configure IBM Watson API Keys under Settings > ClassifAI

+##### Credentials contain API Key
 - In the `API User` field, enter `apikey`.
 - Enter your API Key in the `API Key` field.

+##### Credentials contain username and password
+- Enter the username value into the `API User field`.
+- Enter the password into the `API key` field.

 #### 5. Configure Post Types to classify and IBM Watson Features to enable under Settings > ClassifAI
-- Choose to classifytypes when saved:  posts, pages and media.
+- Choose which types to classify when saved:  posts, pages and media.
 - Chose whether to assign category, keyword and entity and the taxonomies used for each.

 #### 6. Save Post or run WP CLI command to batch classify posts